pennlabs/website/src/blog/spot-postmortem.md

 To debug this further, we looked at Datadog, our monitoring system.
 Datadog showed between 1 and 2 nodes at 100% CPU usage with the third sitting almost idle at ~10% usage.

-At this point, the question becomes **If Kubernetes is balancing pods, why are some nodes at such higher resource usage than the others?**
+At this point, the question becomes: **If Kubernetes is balancing pods, why are some nodes at such higher resource usage than the others?**

 ## Deduction